AsaTyr2018/SDUnity/README.md

 ### Web Gallery
 - Browse all saved images from `generations/`
 - Display metadata such as prompt, model, LoRA and seed

+### Bootcamp (WIP)
+- Simple interface to launch LoRA training using the diffusers DreamBooth script

 ## Built‑in Models